udayPatil45/Computer_Vision_SOC/README.md

 Allow or suppress frequencies in a specific range.

 I implemented these filters in the frequency domain using multiplication with the Fourier-transformed image, and then used inverse FFT to return to the spatial domain.

+WEEK 4

+in this week i learned further more about image processing. this week was mainly code based so uploaded that work in image processing.ipynb file.